 A primary prevention measure is one that intervenes to prevent a condition before it can impact health.
 Vaccinations, for example, are primary prevention measures.

 Statins are some of the most prescribed classes of drugs worldwide.
-They work by blocking an enzyme called HMG-CoA reductase that helps the liver to make cholesterol.
+They work by

 Most medical guidelines recommend the use of statins for people with no history of symptoms when their expected risk of developing cardiovascular disease over the next 10 years is 7.5–10 percent.